 Hence, this historic seascape is the perfect retreat after a long day of shopping or going for outdoor adventures.

-See the Gorgeous Sunrise at Old Silver Beach
+See the Gorgeous Sunset at Old Silver Beach

 Old Silver Beach is one of the best Cape Cod beaches and the most popular one in Falmouth.

 Sunrises have always been enchanting, but watching them on a beach is one of the most beautiful and memorable experiences that you can have.

 If you're going on a date night and plan to spend a romantic getaway together, then schedule a night at this beach and stay awake till the morning to enjoy a pristine sunrise.

 There's no need to worry about safety, as there are trained lifeguards on duty to prevent any hazards.

 The amenities are good and posh, and there are clean public restrooms available.